jacobwgillespie/dotfiles/README.md

 Lots of great stuff's happening here - have fun!

-Right now, it is tested working on Mac OS X and mostly not broken on Linux.
+Right now, it is tested working on Mac OS X and mostly working on Linux.

 ## Install